Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 Muyu Beer Garden

-This beer garden is a relaxed little spot perfect for unwinding after a day at the market.
+This artisanal beer garden is a relaxed little spot perfect for unwinding after a day at the market.
 The Muyu Beer Garden is everything you’d want from a beer garden and more with delicious craft beer, good food, a lovely terrace and frequent live music.
 Don’t miss out on this place!